Pennsylvania general contractor license requirements

 General contractors who submit their applications online will receive a registration number and printable temporary registration certificate instantaneously, with an official registration certificate arriving later by mail.

-Pennsylvania general contractor license renewal requirements
+Pennsylvania general contractor registration renewals

 Pennsylvania home improvement contractor registrations are valid for two years.
 You must renew your registration biennially by logging in to your online account on the Attorney General’s website and filling out the “Renew or Update Information” section.